 “You can go alone.
 I’m not coming.”

-He seemed disoriented by her refusal, pausing to silently sort through whatever thoughts were invading his mind while casting a dumbfounded look over to the Bugatti.
+He seemed disoriented by her refusal, pausing to silently sort through whatever thoughts were invading his mind while casting a dumbfounded look over at the Bugatti.
 When he met her eyes again, he was smiling without an ounce of mirth.

 “Are you serious?”